codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines.md

 Regarding the caching of your workspace you also need to remember that

-1. Only the Codefresh volume at `/codefresh/volume` is cached between builds.
-This includes your project git repository but excludes common work directories such as `/tmp/`, `/root/`, `/home/`, `/var` that you might be using in your builds
+1. only the Codefresh volume at `/codefresh/volume` is cached between builds.
+This includes your project git repository but excludes common work directories such as `/tmp/`, `/root/`, `/home/`, `/var` that you might be using in your builds, and
 1. Codefresh runs a `git reset` and a `git clean` in your project repository everytime a pipeline starts.
 This means that all artifacts that you wish to be cached should be in your `.gitignore` file.
 A common example would be the `node_modules` folder.
 If you don't place it in `.gitignore`, it will be deleted at the start of each build making it much slower.

 The first rule is very important as it affects your build system.
 Some environments such as `npm/node` cache their